Omavalli Chutney | Karpooravalli Chutney | Ajwain Leaves Chutney

 For this chutney, I just used the leaves as I would use mint or cilantro.
 I used some coconut in the chutney to cut down on the very herbal flavor of the Karpooravalli leaves and also to add some body to the chutney.

 I served the chutney with dosai for dinner.
-My older one loved it and my little one hated it.
-So yes, the taste needs a little bit of getting used to, If you are looking to incorporate more herbs in your cooking, this is a great recipe to start with.
+My older one loved it, and my little one hated it.
+So yes, the taste needs a little bit of getting used to.
+If you are looking to incorporate more herbs in your cooking, this is a great recipe to start with.

-This week, my theme for BM is 'Colorful recipes' and my first recipe for this theme is this Green colored Karpooravalli / Omavalli Chutney | Ajwain Leaves Chutney.
+This week, my theme for BM is 'Colorful recipes' and my first recipe for this theme is this Green colored Karpooravalli chutney.

 Preparation time - 5 minutes